nerves-project/erlinit/README.md

 -s, --alternate-exec <program and arguments>
     Run another program that starts Erlang up.
 The arguments to `erlexec` are passed afterwards.

+--shutdown-report <path>
+    Before shutting down or rebooting, save a report to the specified path.

 -t, --print-timing
     Print out when erlinit starts and when it launches Erlang (for benchmarking)